 Salto do Prego

-Located in Faial da Terra, this waterfall is tucked away in a lush green valley.
+Located in Faial da Terra, this waterfall is tucked away in a lush valley.
 A hike through the stunning countryside will lead you to this hidden gem, where you can enjoy the tranquility and beauty of the cascading waterfall.

 Ponta da Madrugada